 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Dixson has appeared Dixon, Dickson, Dixoun, Dikson, Dyxson, Dyckson, Dicksoun, Dicson and many more.

 Early Notables of the Dixson family (pre 1700)

-More information is included under the topic Early Dixson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Dixson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dixson family to Ireland